 You can also set dynamics to apply to the whole

 score.
-It is then recommended that you group all these global dynamics
+It is then recommended that you group all

 in the first staff of the score.

 To set a dynamics indicator, select it in the